Kazakhstan: Climate

-Kazakhstan has an "extreme" continental climate, with hot summers and very cold winters.
-Indeed, Astana is the second coldest capital city in the world after Ulaanbaatar.
+Kazakhstan has an "extreme" continental and cold steppe climate, and sits solidly inside the Eurasian steppe, featuring the Kazakh steppe, with hot summers and cold winters.
+Indeed, Astana is the second coldest capital city in the world, after Ulaanbaatar.
 Precipitation varies between arid and semi-arid conditions, the winter being particularly dry.

 Wildlife

 There are ten nature reserves and ten national parks in Kazakhstan that provide safe haven for many rare and endangered plants and animals.
+In total there are twenty five areas of conservancy.
 Common plants are Astragalus, Gagea, Allium, Carex and Oxytropis; endangered plant species include native wild apple (Malus sieversii), wild grape (Vitis vinifera) and several wild tulip species (e.g., Tulipa greigii) and rare onion species Allium karataviense, also Iris willmottiana and Tulipa kaufmanniana.
 Kazakhstan had a 2019 Forest Landscape Integrity Index mean score of 8.23/10, ranking it 26th globally out of 172 countries.

 Common mammals include the wolf, red fox, corsac fox, moose, argali (the largest species of sheep), Eurasian lynx, Pallas's cat, and snow leopards, several of which are protected.

 Kazakhstan's Red Book of Protected Species lists 125 vertebrates including many birds and mammals, and 404 plants including fungi, algae and lichens.

+Przewalski's horse has been reintroduced to the steppes after nearly 200 years.

 Government and politics

 Political system

 Officially, Kazakhstan is a democratic, secular, constitutional unitary republic; Nursultan Nazarbayev led the country from 1991 to 2019.
 He was succeeded by Kassym-Jomart Tokayev.
-The president may veto legislation that has been passed by the parliament and is also the commander in chief of the armed forces.
+The president may veto legislation that has been passed by the parliament and is also the commander-in-chief of the armed forces.
 The prime minister chairs the cabinet of ministers and serves as Kazakhstan's head of government.
 There are three deputy prime ministers and sixteen ministers in the cabinet.

 Kazakhstan has a bicameral parliament composed of the Majilis (the lower house) and senate (the upper house).
 Single-mandate districts popularly elect 107 seats in the Majilis; there also are ten members elected by party-list vote.
 The senate has 48 members.
-Two senators are selected by each of the elected assemblies (mäslihats) of Kazakhstan's sixteen principal administrative divisions (fourteen regions plus the cities of Astana, Almaty, and Shymkent).
+Two senators are selected by each of the elected assemblies (mäslihats) of Kazakhstan's twenty principal administrative divisions (seventeen regions and three nationally significant cities).
 The president appoints the remaining fifteen senators.
 Majilis deputies and the government both have the right of legislative initiative, though the government proposes most legislation considered by the parliament.

-In 2020, Freedom House rated Kazakhstan as a "consolidated authoritarian regime", stating that freedom of speech is not respected and "Kazakhstan’s electoral laws do not provide for free and fair elections."
+In 2020, Freedom House rated Kazakhstan as a "consolidated authoritarian regime", stating that freedom of speech in Kazakhstan is not respected and "Kazakhstan's electoral laws do not provide for free and fair elections."

+The Economist Intelligence Unit has consistently ranked Kazakhstan as an "authoritarian regime" in its Democracy Index, ranking it 128th out of 167 countries for 2020.
+The V-Dem Democracy Indices described Kazakhstan an electoral autocracy in 2024.